JoeBwonKenobi/1896-2024-Summer-Olympic-Medals/README.md

 ![Total Medals awarded each year 1896-2024](https://github.com/user-attachments/assets/a759f8d7-ab1e-4939-a2b9-f9bbc75c1157)

-- Various events have been added and/ or removed over the years.
+- The number of participants have varied throughout the years, due to some events being added or taken away.

 ### *Total medals won United States*